A Combinatorial classification of postcritically fixed Newton maps: Introduction

 A number of people have studied Newton maps and used combinatorial models to structure the parameter spaces of some Newton maps.
-Janet Head \cite{Head} introduced the {\em Newton tree} to characterize postcritically finite cubic Newton maps.
+Janet Head \cite{Head} introduced the \emph{Newton tree} to characterize postcritically finite cubic Newton maps.
 Tan Lei \cite{TanLei} built upon this work and gave a classification of postcritically finite cubic Newton maps in terms of matings and captures.
-Jiaqi Luo \cite{Luo} extended some of these results to ``unicritical'' Newton maps, i.e.~Newton maps of arbitrary degree with only one {\em free} (non-fixed) critical value.
-The present work can be seen as an extension of these results beyond the setting of a single free critical value.
-The main differences to this setting are that the channel diagram is in general not a tree anymore and that in the presence of more than one non-fixed critical value, the iterated preimages of the channel diagram may be disconnected.
+Jiaqi Luo \cite{Luo} extended some of these results to \emph{unicritical} Newton maps, i.e., Newton maps of arbitrary degree with only one \emph{free} (non-fixed) critical value.
+The present work can be seen as an extension of these results beyond the setting of a single free critical value, and thus beyond the setting where all maps come from complex one-dimensional parameter spaces.
+The main differences to the case of only one free critical points are that the channel diagram can have more than one branch point in $\C$ and that in the presence of more than one non-fixed critical value, the iterated preimages of the channel diagram may be disconnected (to deal with this problem is our main concern in Sections~\ref{Sec_Models} and \ref{Sec_Proof}).

 This article is structured as follows.
-In Section \ref{Sec_Models}, we introduce the concept of a channel diagram for Newton maps and discuss some of its properties.
+In Section \ref{Sec_Models}, we introduce the concept of a channel diagram for Newton maps and discuss some of its properties, notably with the help of a useful fixed point theorem.
 We use the channel diagram and its preimages to prove Theorem \ref{Thm_PreimagesConnected} in Section \ref{Sec_Proof}.
 In Section \ref{Sec_Graph}, we introduce abstract Newton graphs and prove Theorem \ref{Thm_NewtonGraph}.
-Theorem \ref{Thm_Realization} is proved in Section \ref{Sec_Thurston}, following a review of some aspects of Thurston theory.
-We also give an introduction to the combinatorics of {\em arc systems} and state a result by Kevin Pilgrim and Tan Lei that restricts the possibilities of how arc systems and Thurston obstructions can intersect.
+Theorem \ref{Thm_Realization} is proved in Section \ref{Sec_Thurston}, following a review of fundamental aspects of Thurston theory.
+We also give an introduction to the combinatorics of \emph{arc systems} and state a result by Kevin Pilgrim and Tan Lei that restricts the possibilities of how arc systems and Thurston obstructions can intersect.